-TMA Practice E-Tips, a valuable source of hands-on, use-it-now advice on coding, billing, payment, HIPAA compliance, office policies and procedures, and practice marketing, is available as an RSS feed on the TMA website.
-Once there, you can download an RSS reader, such as Feedreader, Sharpreader, Sage, or NetNewsWire Lite.
-You also can subscribe to the RSS feeds for TMA news releases and for Blogged Arteries, the feed for Action.
+TMA Practice E-Tips, a valuable source of hands-on, use-it-now advice on coding, billing, payment, HIPAA compliance, office policies and procedures, and practice marketing, also is available as an RSS feed.
+This is a valuable resource for your office staff, as well.

 This Just In ...

 Want the latest and hottest news from TMA in a hurry?
 Then log on to Blogged Arteries.

 Last Updated On

 March 09, 2018